 In general, on-campus employment for international students means that you are working:

 If these 3 conditions are not met—for example, if you would be working on campus but a professor or an organization other than Emory University would be paying you—please speak with your ISSS advisor first.

-The following limitations apply to on-campus employment:
+The following limitations also apply:

 Note: F-1 students are not eligible to work off campus unless specifically authorized to do so.
-This authorization must be granted by U.S. Citizenship and Immigration Services (USCIS) through application to one of its service centers or by DHS through a suspension of its rules known as “special student relief.”
+This authorization must be granted by U.S. Citizenship and Immigration Services (USCIS) through an application to one of its service centers or by DHS through a suspension of its rules known as “special student relief.”